 There are a several ways to avoid PNC foreign transaction fees.
 One is by getting the right PNC credit card.
 But your options are limited that way.
-So you might want to consider getting a no foreign transaction fee credit card from another bank or credit union.
+So, you might want to consider getting a no foreign transaction fee credit card from another bank or credit union.
 That way, you’ll have a broad selection to choose from.
-Some of the best offers include the Capital One Venture and Chase Sapphire Preferred cards, which both offer a hefty bonus and charge just $10 more per year than the PNC Premier Traveler card.
+Some of the best offers include the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card, which both offer high-mile bonuses and charge just a few dollars more per year than the PNC Premier Traveler® Visa Signature Credit Card card.

 It's the standard 3%.
 Not all cards have it though, especially the travel one (for obvious reasons).
 If I were you, I'd go for that one, especially since it doesn't have an annual fee either, at least for the first year.

 The best way to avoid foreign transaction fees is to get a credit card that waives such fees while traveling abroad.
 About 25% of the available credit card offers on the market don’t charge foreign transaction fees, and those cards are available to people of all credit levels, so there’s really no reason to pay the extra charge when you travel abroad.… read full answer

 1. Get a credit card with no foreign transaction fee.